tomtomclub/repository.tikipeter/README.md

 # Rules for Reporting Issues

 * **TMDbHelper** and/or library playback issues are *not supported*.
 Fen does not support TMDbHelper.
 If I wanted to write an addon to purely search and play back results whilst another addon is used for everything else, that's what I would have written.
 The full breaking of TMDbHelper accessing Fen scraping & playback is close.
 Don't push that by opening an Issue related to it.
-Use a Fen fork if you want to use TMDbHelper as well.
+Use a Fen fork if you want to use TMDbHelper.
 * Error related Issues **MUST** include a log file.
 Your Issue will be closed immediately if there is no log file included.
 * You must check all open Issues to see if your problem is being addressed already.
 * **Do Not** hijack an open issue with unrelated problems.
 Open a new Issue.